Alicia6N/movie_generator/README.md

 to generate new descriptions and titles (it must be noted that the models can take a while to load): https://colab.research.google.com/drive/1M5ffWIso0FAnHlbqRvW0ow5aZAq091fn?usp=sharing.

-If you want to try it locally, the repository contains the code `MovieGen.ipynb`
+If you want to try it locally, the repository contains the code `MovieGen.ipynb`.